MusabChishti/neocortexapi/source/Documentation (Implement the Spatial Pooler SDR Reconstruction)/README.md

 # ML 23/24-04 Implement the Spatial Pooler SDR Reconstruction

 # Implementation
-The project Implement the Spatial Pooler SDR Reconstruction is developed using C# .Net Core in Microsoft Visual Studio 2022 IDE (Integrated Development Environment) and is used as a reference model to understand the functioning of the reconstruction method.
+The project Implement the Spatial Pooler SDR Reconstruction is developed using C# .Net Core in Microsoft Visual Studio IDE (Integrated Development Environment) and is used as a reference model to understand the functioning of the reconstruction method.

 Methods added:
-# Create a method RunRustructuringExperiment()
+# RunRustructuringExperiment()
 Snippet of method added in-order to achieve the reconstruct functionality for integer input.
 [Refer code in Git for RunRustructuringExperiment method](https://github.com/MusabChishti/neocortexapi/blob/cbc59dfd55ff85788915e9f2ac7d262aba9281a5/source/Samples/NeoCortexApiSample/SpatialPatternLearning.cs#L277)
 ~~~csharp